There are two competing polar-opposite views on the Constitution. Only one can be true. Which do you hold?

 “The plan of the convention declares that the power of Congress, or, in other words, of the national legislature, shall extend to certain enumerated cases.
 This specification of particulars evidently excludes all pretensions to a general legislative authority, because an affirmative grant of special powers would be absurd, as well as useless, if a general authority was intended.”– Alexander Hamilton, Federalist No. 83

 As part of the federal government the Supreme Court is under the Constitution, never over it.
-Despite what is commonly believed the Constitution itself does not give the Supreme Court or the judiciary final authority over what is constitutional, and the Separation of Powers requires that the Supreme Court be tightly held in check by the other two branches.
-Our Declaration of Independence makes it abundantly clear that the Supreme Court will never have the final and only word on Liberty or on our Rights.
+Despite what is commonly believed, the Constitution itself does not give the Supreme Court or the judiciary final authority over what is constitutional, and the Separation of Powers requires that the Supreme Court be tightly held in check by the other two branches.
+Our Declaration of Independence makes it abundantly clear that the Supreme Court will never have the final and only word on our Liberty or our Rights.
 The Supreme Court is the highest court, not the Supreme Law of the Land.

 The Constitution cannot be two opposite things at the same time.
 Is the Constitution our Highest Law that keeps us free, or is it an anachronistic document flippantly referenced on rare occasions?
 Are our Rights from God and eternal, or favors from man and transient?
 Are our responsibilities individual and voluntary, or collective and coerced?

-If the 10th Amendment has not been repealed, and it has not, and if the Rule of Law, Personal Responsibility, and Freedom still define our Republic, and they do, then we need to resolve what defines and limits our federal government, the Constitution or bureaucrats.
+If the 10th Amendment has not been repealed, and it has not, and if the Rule of Law, Personal Responsibility, and Freedom still define our Republic, and they do, then we need to resolve what defines and limits our federal government: The Constitution or bureaucrats.
 Only when the Constitution as written is obeyed and defended are we free.

 It is often discussed that the U.S. Department of Education is unconstitutional.
 Many days could be spent listing the agencies, programs, taxes, fees, rules, and regulations that are outside the scope of the Constitution.
 If we are not mistaken that list well exceeds 65 million.
 The long overdue conversation that needs to take place about what limits the federal government will never occur if we keep waiting on our several levels of government to begin that conversation.